Category: History

 A group of English investors known as the “merchant adventurers” financed the voyage and settlement.
 They formed a joint-stock company with the colonists in which the merchants agreed to “adventure” (risk) their money, and the settlers to invest their personal labor, for a period of seven years.
 During that time, all land and livestock were to be owned in partnership; afterwards the company would be dissolved and the assets divided.

 The Washington, DC case has provided the legal basis for a series of cases to percolate through the courts.
-The United Nations and domestic gun ban advocates will be seeking a worldwide treaty banning small arms (firearms are already prohibited to private citizens in all but a few nations).
-Will the U.S. join the consensus of dictators all over the world by bending our Constitution to “international norms”?
+The United Nations and domestic gun ban advocates will be seeking a worldwide treaty banning small arms (firearms are already prohibited to private citizens in all but a few nations as a result of the UN anti-gun agenda).
+Will the U.S. ratify the consensus of dictators all over the world by bending our Constitution to “international norms“?

 The roots of our American Constitutional order are buried in ancient Israel’s covenant with Yahweh!
 We need to be careful today what kind of laws, covenants and treaties we make as a people.